Radiologic Technology Entrance Exam

 The Hybrid Radiologic Technology program accepts students on an annual basis.

-The current senior class, which started September 2023 and has a projected graduation date of February 2024, is currently in its third semester, which began June 19, 2023.
-The class will complete its fourth and final semester on March 1, 2024.
+The current senior class, which started May 2023 and has a projected graduation date of October 2024, is currently in its fourth semester, which began June 3, 2024.
+The class will complete its fourth and final semester on October 15, 2024.

-Hunter Business School reserves the right to change or modify, but not limited to, school schedules, calendars, and programs when warranted.
+Hunter Business School reserves the right to add, discontinue, or modify its programs, school schedules, calendars, and policies at any time.

 Additional Information